optimacros/ui-kit-core/src/components/Dropdown/readme.md

 | `mouseEnterDelay`             | `Number`                           | `0`                               | Delay time to show when mouse enter.
 Unit: s.                                               |
 | `mouseLeaveDelay`             | `Number`                           | `0.1`                             | Delay time to hide when mouse leave.
 Unit: s.                                               |
 | `onPopupAlign`                | `function(popupDomNode, align)`    | -                                 | Callback when popup node is aligned.                                                        |

+Dropdown use `rc-dropdown`.
+You can read more at the [link](https://github.com/react-component/dropdown).'